 - Regularly inspect outdoor fixtures for signs of rust and corrosion.

-You know that freak accidents happen, and while there are ways to reduce damage, you can’t eliminate all possibilities of risk.
-Getting flood insurance is one of the best ways to help deal with damage from floods, hurricanes, and tropical storms.
-Overall, paying attention to weather forecasts, putting plans in place, and preparing in a timely manner may help reduce severe damage or costs that may come.
-Being in regular communication with your tenants is another prudent step toward ensuring your community stays strong and prepared against any storm that may come your way.
+You know that freak accidents happen, and while you can reduce damage, you can’t eliminate all possibilities of risk.
+Securing flood insurance is one of the best ways to mitigate damage from floods, hurricanes, and tropical storms.
+Overall, paying attention to weather forecasts, putting emergency plans in place, and preparing when warnings are issued may help reduce damage and costs.
+Being in regular communication with your tenants is another prudent step toward ensuring your community remains strong against any storm.